 What is Smart Money?

 Smart money refers to the capital that institutional investors, central banks, and other professionals or financial institutions control.
-It is controlled by expert investors who can foresee market trends and make most of the profits.
-Smart money gets its name originally from the concept of gambling, where gamblers have extensive knowledge of the activity that they wager on or have insider information that the common public is not able to access.
+It is managed by expert investors who can foresee market trends and make most of the profits.
+Smart money was originally a gambling term, where it refers to the gamblers that have extensive knowledge of the activity that they wager on or have insider information that the common public is not able to access.

-Hence, smart money is believed to have a greater chance of success when institutional investors have trading patterns that deviate from those of retail investors.
-Smart money can also move markets when it is controlled by central banks.
-It then becomes a joint force of large amounts of money where the investors ride on the success of smart money.
+Hence, smart money is believed to have a greater chance of success as institutional investors are believed to have better investment strategies that deviate from those of retail investors.
+Smart money can also move markets with size and force when it is controlled by central banks.
+It then becomes a joint force of large amounts of money and good strategy where those investors ride on the success of smart money.

 - Smart money refers to the capital that institutional investors, central banks, and other financial institutions or professionals control.